PatriciaFeio/udacity-landing-page-project/README.md

 # Project Description

 This project was developed under the **JavaScript & The DOM** part of the **Front End Developer Nanodegree**.
-The purpose was to dynamically add content to the navigation menu and to improve the user experience differentiating in some way the section actively being viewed.
-Also, the item clicked on the navigation bar should smooth scroll the user to the appropriate section, instead of giving the default jump.
+The purpose was to dynamically add content to the navigation menu and to improve usability.

 # Installation